-- 4. The purpose of fitness to practise proceedings are not intended to be punitive is not to punish registrants, but to protect the public.
+- 4.5.
+The purpose of fitness to practise proceedings is not to punish registrants, but to protect the public.
 Inevitably, a sanction may be punitive in effect, but should not be imposed simply for that purpose.
 The Panel's task is to determine whether, on the basis of the evidence before it, the registrant's fitness to practise is impaired.
-In effect, the task is to consider a registrant's past acts, determine whether the registrant's fitness to provide professional services is below accepted standards. and to consider whether he or she may pose a risk to those who may need or use his or her services in the future.
-Where such a risk is identified, the Panel must then determine what degree of public protection is required. - 5.
+In effect, the task is to consider a registrant's past acts, determine whether the registrant's fitness to provide professional services is below accepted standards and to consider whether he or she may pose a risk to those who may need or use his or her services in the future.
+Where such a risk is identified, the Panel must then determine what degree of public protection is required. - 5.6.
 It is important for Panels to remember that a sanction may only be imposed in relation to the facts which a Panel has found to be true or which are admitted by the registrant.
-Equally, it is important that any sanction addresses all of the relevant facts which have led to a finding of impairment.
-In particular, if there is any suggestion that a case has proceeded on the basis of "specimen" allegations, then a sanction should not be imposed on a wider basis than that revealed by the allegations before the Panel unless clear and voluntary admissions are made by the registrant in respect of other allegations.

-- 6. The primary function of any sanction is to address public safety from the perspective of the risk which the registrant concerned may pose to those who use or need his of her services.
-However, in reaching their decisions, Panels must also give appropriate weight to the wider public interest, which includes: - the deterrent effect to other registrants; - the reputation of the profession concerned; and - public confidence in the regulatory process.
+Equally, it is important that any sanction addresses all of the relevant facts which have led to a finding of impairment. - 6.7.
+The primary function of any sanction is to address public safety from the perspective of the risk which the registrant concerned may pose to those who use or need his or her services.
+However, in reaching their decisions, Panels must also give appropriate weight to the wider public interest, which includes: